dbaneman/sql-const-codegen/README.md

-sql-const-codegen
+ConstGen
 =================

 When building apps that interact with a MySQL database, I sometimes find myself thinking, "Gee, wouldn't it be nice if I could reference all these schema, table and column names using constants?"
-This project solves that problem.
+ConstGen is a quick and dirty solution to that problem.
 It's a simple Java code generation tool that creates constants from a MySQL schema.

 ## Configuration
-This utility (ConstGen) uses Typesafe's config library.
+ConstGen uses Typesafe's config library.
 To run ConstGen, you'll need to first create a configuration file like the one below (also available in the source code under "resources").

     const-gen {
       db {